ETH-NEXUS/aebc2_website/index.md

 The organizers expressly reserve the right to change, to delete or temporarily not to publish the contents wholly or partly at any time and without giving notice.

-Liability claims against the organizers or their affiliated institutions, namely University of Tübingen, IRB Barcelona, ETH Zurich, BIH-Charite Berlin, Saarland University because of tangible or intangible damage arising from accessing, using or not using the published information, through misuse of the connection or as a result of technical breakdowns are excluded.
+Liability claims against the organizers or their affiliated institutions because of tangible or intangible damage arising from accessing, using or not using the published information, through misuse of the connection or as a result of technical breakdowns are excluded.

 The organizers have not checked third party web sites, i.e. web sites not located on their servers or in their area of influence, that may be connected to this web site via links, and do not accept any responsibility for the contents or the services offered thereon.

 ### Copyrights to media

-Rights to some pictures are reserved for SIB Swiss Institute of Bioinformatics, Photo: Nicolas Righetti Lundi13.
+Rights to media are reserved for ETH Zurich, Switzerland, 2024.

 ### Data Privacy